neverlocal/paulicirc/docs/getting-started.rst

 >>> Gadget.random(10, rng=0)
 <Gadget: XZYYYY_Z_Y, ~21π/256>

-The `Gadget.from_paulistr <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#paulicirc.gadgets.Gadget.from_paulistr>`_ class method can be used to create a gadget from a Paulistring and a phase:
+The :meth:`Gadget.from_paulistr <paulicirc.gadgets.Gadget.from_paulistr>` class method can be used to create a gadget from a Paulistring and a phase:

 >>> Gadget.from_paulistr("XZYYYY_Z_Y", 0.25744424357926954)
 <Gadget: XZYYYY_Z_Y, ~21π/256>
 >>> Gadget.from_paulistr("Z__XY_", 3*pi/4)
 <Gadget: Z__XY_, 3π/4>

-The `Gadget.from_sparse_paulistr <https://paulicirc.readthedocs.io/en/latest/api/paulicirc.gadgets.html#paulicirc.gadgets.Gadget.from_sparse_paulistr>`_ class method can be used to create a gadget from a sparse Paulistring instead, specified by giving a Paulistring, the qubits to which it applies, and the overall number of qubits:
+The :meth:`Gadget.from_sparse_paulistr <paulicirc.gadgets.Gadget.from_sparse_paulistr>` class method can be used to create a gadget from a sparse Paulistring instead, specified by giving a Paulistring, the qubits to which it applies, and the overall number of qubits:

 >>> Gadget.from_sparse_paulistr("ZXY", [0, 3, 4], 6, 3*pi/4)
 <Gadget: Z__XY_, 3π/4>